What is IP2SG?

-Why can’t I see anything when I try to access individual application records?
+Why can’t I see anything when I try to view individual application records?

-If you click on an individual application record and nothing appears to happen, it could mean that your pop-up blocker is enabled.
-The application window will launch itself into a new window, which some pop-up blockers could flag as a malicious pop-up.
-Instructions on how to disable pop-up blockers can be found in the IPOS User Manual for IP2SG IT Requirements, available here.
+This could mean that the pop-up blocker is enabled.
+The application launches itself into a new window, which some pop-up blockers could flag as a malicious pop-up.
+Instructions on how to disable pop-up blockers can be found in the user manual, available here.

 Why are P-No. and publication numbers no longer issued?
 Have they been replaced?

-Previously, a patent application would be given an application number upon the filing of the application, and when it is published, it would be given another number that would be used as the publication number.
-When the patent application is granted, the publication number would also be used as the P-No. To simplify matters, this publication number / P-No. is no longer being issued or used.
-All patent applications and subsequent patent grants will be referred to by their application numbers.
+Previously, upon the filing of a patent application, it would be given an application number.
+Upon the publication of this patent application, it would be given a publication number, which would also be used as the P-No. upon the patent being granted.
+To simplify Patents processing, this publication number / P-No. is no longer being issued or used.
+Moving forward, all patent applications and subsequent patent grants will be referred to by their application numbers.

 In IP2SG, what is the application number format for Patents-related matters?

 The following table explains the new IP2SG application number format for Patents-related matters: